dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-services-grpc.md

 5. Network level resiliency
 6. API token based authentication

+Dapr allows proxying all kinds of gRPC invocations, including unary and [stream-based](#proxying-of-streaming-rpcs) ones.

 ## Step 1: Run a gRPC server

-The following example is taken from the [hello world grpc-go example](https://github.com/grpc/grpc-go/tree/master/examples/helloworld).

-Note this example is in Go, but applies to all programming languages supported by gRPC.
+The following example is taken from the ["hello world" grpc-go example](https://github.com/grpc/grpc-go/tree/master/examples/helloworld).
+Although this example is in Go, the same concepts apply to all programming languages supported by gRPC.

 ```go
 package main